KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 ### Before we begin

-This tutorial assumes a basic understanding of [LeafletJS]("http://leafletjs.com/") and its API.
-If you are not familiar with this framework, I urge you to go through its <a href="http://leafletjs.com/examples.html">well curated collection of  tutorials</a> and [API reference documentation]("http://leafletjs.com/reference-1.3.0.html").
+This tutorial assumes a basic understanding of <a href="http://leafletjs.com/">LeafletJS</a> and its API.
+If you are not familiar with this framework, I urge you to go through its <a href="http://leafletjs.com/examples.html">well curated collection of  tutorials</a> and <a href="http://leafletjs.com/reference-1.3.0.html">API reference documentation</a>.

 I have also uploaded all of the resources used for this tutorial in the form of a github gist.
-You can view the code [in this github gist]("http://bl.ocks.org/arkoblog/1a0b65bd62686bab0d8a7ccca26be998").
+You can view the code <a href=""http://bl.ocks.org/arkoblog/1a0b65bd62686bab0d8a7ccca26be998"">in this github gist.</a>

 ### Step 1: Wiring up a basic map

 Let's start by quickly wiring up a basic leaflet map for our use.
-For this, we will be following the same procedure as outlined in Leaflet's official [quick start guide]("http://leafletjs.com/examples/quick-start/"), with the following differences:
+For this, we will be following the same procedure as outlined in Leaflet's official <a href="http://leafletjs.com/examples/quick-start/">quick start guide</a>, with the following differences:

   - The bounding box and the zoom level will be set to around that of Neelakantha municipality.
   - The tilelayer that we will be using will be different to the one provided in the guide.